tomtom-international/vault-assessment-prometheus-exporter/README.md

 If you are running an enterprise server, you will want to run an exporter per namespace, utilizing the exporter with root namespace privileges is discouraged.

 Configuration on the Vault-side will require configuring authentication access and associating an appropriate Vault policy.
-Please see below for support authentication methods as well as details and examples on policy configuration.
+Please [Supported Authentication Methods](#supported-authentication-methods) for configuring authentication and [Required Policy](#required-policy) for details and instructions and the policy needed to run the exporter.

-#### Supported Authentication methods
+#### Supported Authentication Methods

 The exporter supports three authentication methods for its connection to HashiCorp Vault: